Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices: Introduction

 \section{Introduction}

 Every wave emitted by a source of finite extent experiences diffraction spreading.
 All the features in its ever expanding wavefronts separate indefinitely.
-Overcoming this universal phenomenon is a goal that has been pursued for over a century \cite{bateman1915,yessenov2024}.
-Special harmonic waves such as Airy beams \cite{balazs1979nonspreading,Siviloglou2007,fu2015,Lin2015,Voloch-Bloch2013,Sarenac2025} and Bessel beams \cite{durnin1987diffraction,McGloin2005,Grillo2014} of light, sound, water, electrons or neutrons, are weakly localized such that they recreate the absence of diffraction, but every realization from a finite-power source ultimately spreads \cite{gori1987,deng2012}.
-Generalizations to non-diffracting pulses such as X-waves \cite{lu1992}, focus wave modes \cite{brittingham1983}, Mackinnon’s wave packets \cite{mackinnon1978}, collectively referred to as localized waves \cite{hernandez2008localized}, non-diffracting waves \cite{hernandez2013non}, or more recently space-time wavepackets \cite{yessenov2019classification,shen2024nondiffracting}, suffer from the same issue.
-Non-diffractive behavior is pursued by introducing adequate space-time couplings in the amplitude and phase, most often in reciprocal frequency space.
+Suppressing diffraction is a goal that has been pursued for over a century \cite{bateman1915,yessenov2024}.
+Special monochromatic waves such as Airy and Bessel beams in optics \cite{balazs1979nonspreading,Siviloglou2007,durnin1987diffraction}, also in acoustics, fluid and quantum mechanics \cite{fu2015,Lin2015,Voloch-Bloch2013,Sarenac2025,McGloin2005,Grillo2014} are ideal waves with infinite power content, shaped such that they recreate the absence of diffraction.
+Physical realizations may display quasi-non-diffracting propagation over a finite distance, but eventually spread \cite{gori1987,deng2012}.
+Polychromatic versions such as X-waves \cite{lu1992}, focus wave modes \cite{brittingham1983}, Mackinnon’s wave packets \cite{mackinnon1978}, collectively referred to as localized waves \cite{hernandez2008localized}, non-diffracting waves \cite{hernandez2013non}, or space-time wave packets \cite{yessenov2019classification,shen2024nondiffracting}, suffer from the same issue.

-New perspectives for non-diffraction may arise from other properties of waves, such as their topology \cite{dennis2009singular,berry2023singularities,gao2025}.
-Vortex beams are perhaps the simplest topological waves.
-They propagate around a line, called wave vortex or wave dislocation, where the phase is undefined, and the amplitude is immutably zero at all distances~\cite{dennis2025wave,dennis2009singular}.
-In optical vortex (OV) beams, the nodal line of zero amplitude is of the electric field.
-A popular example is Laguerre-Gauss (LG) beams with revolution symmetry of the intensity around the phase singularity.